Ubanimela/Ubanimela/clec5f80v000009la2hgng7ei.md

 It aids developers in locating the issue and comprehending the particular circumstances that gave rise to it.

-Developers can use a debugger to step through the code and identify the reason for the error once it is reproducible.
+Once the error can be repeated, developers can use a debugger to review the code and find out why it happened.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1676637052065/cc854667-e0d2-4613-a655-e9b4c9f3fa78.jpeg align="center")

 **3\.
 USING PRINT STATEMENT**

 Using print statements as a debugging tool can be helpful.
-For example, developers can output the value of variables or other data at precise locations in the code by adding print statements.
+By adding print statements, for example, developers can show the value of variables or other data at certain points in the code.

 It can assist in locating the error's source and the problematic values.